pjungwir/pg-temporal-talk-2020/slides.md

 Note:

 - Here is the problem
+  - An interval can use this "to hour" syntax.
+    - The "TO" has to be a smaller granularity than the interval itself.
+      - So you can have 1 year to month, 1 day to hour, etc.
+    - And you can use this to express the time zone offset.
-  - I've never used this way of giving a time zone, but it's from the SQL standard.
+  - I've never used this way of giving a time zone, but apparently it's from the SQL standard.
     - I'm not even sure what it means, or what purpose it serves.
       I couldn't find it in our documentation,